Cyberspace-Citizenship-Coefficient/.github/CONTRIBUTING.md

 4) Pull Request Reviews
     1) During initial development all code changes must be reviewed by one of the other developers
     2) Once released to the public, all code changes must be reviewed by 2 of the CODEOWNERS
+5) Push early and often!
+    1) Small changes are the best changes
+    2) Continious Release is the goal of this repo

 ## Work Planning
 Major work is planned [here](https://github.com/orgs/Cyberspace-Citizenship-Coefficient/projects/1)